Skip to main content

 EveryBite uses a two-layer approach to personalization:

-App-level, staticIdentifies which brand’s menu data your app can access.
-Stored in your app configuration.
+App-level, staticIdentifies which restaurant chain’s menu data your app can access via the Authorization API key header.

 Guest Preferences

 User-level, dynamicThe individual guest’s dietary needs.
-Passed per-request or loaded from their profile.
+Passed per-request as preferences or loaded from their profile.

 Preference Types